 Neither Massive nor Ubisoft noted anything about banning anyone so it is probably safe to assume those who got more loot than intended will get to keep it.
-On the other hand, those who were just regularly farming the projects will need to wait for an undisclosed amount of time until a fix has been implemented .
+On the other hand, those who were just regularly farming the projects will need to wait for an undisclosed amount of time .
 You can keep track of the developers' progress in the linked thread.

 A bit of a workaround for those affected would be to go and farm the Dark Zones if they want to gear up quickly, but they will have to wait until the fix comes around in order to get the aforementioned blueprints.

 As a reminder for those wary of the Dark Zone, loot there does not function the same way it did in the original The Division.
 Landmarks are more frequent, giving players access to more guaranteed loot that doesn't need extraction, on top of random NPCs now dropping non-contaminated items as well.